[View from deck in fall]

 Taxi

-There is taxi service on Peaks Island - but, you have to call ahead!
+There is taxi service on Peaks Island.
+If you are absolutely dependent on it, call ahead!
+(207) 518-0000

 Directions